so1omon563/terraform-aws-ecs-fargate-cluster/examples/basic_usage/README.md

   }
 }

-module "sns_topic" {
+module "fargate-cluster" {
+  #checkov:skip=CKV_AWS_224: "Ensure Cluster logging with CMK" - For this example, this is not required

-  source  = "so1omon563/sns/aws"
+  source = "../../"
-  version = "1.1.0" # Replace with appropriate version

-  name         = "example-topic"
+  name = "example-cluster"
-  topic_prefix = "my-product-name"
   tags = {
     example = "true"
   }